rwsgithubcf/shield-addon-bbr-boshrelease/README.md

 # SHIELD BOSH Backup / Restore Add-on

-This BOSH release provides add-on tools for augmenting SHIELD Agents with Pivotal's [BBR toolchain][bbr] for integrating with BOSH deployments.
+This BOSH release provides add-on tools for augmenting SHIELD Agents with Pivotal's BBR toolchain for integrating with BOSH deployments.

 ## Versions

-The following versions are currently available:
+The original project maintainers (Stark & Wayne) do not actively maintain it anymore, so forked it and built a new release.
+The following version is available from this repo:

  - **1.9.36** via `shield-addon-bbr`